iMrDJAi/UndoRedo.js/README.md

 const UndoRedojs = window.UndoRedojs
 ```

-You can also bundle it info your project using [Webpack](https://webpack.js.org/guides/getting-started/).
+You can also bundle it into your project using [Webpack](https://webpack.js.org/guides/getting-started/).
 You can use it in anyway you want, it's just another npm packege after all! 😅

 ## Usage:
 This package is useful for any step-by-step task, for example: